sudanchapagain/cuteninja/README.md

-# Jinja KDL
+# cuteninja

-a python package that allows you to use [KDL](https://kdl.dev) as markup with Jinja2 syntax support.
+A python package that allows you to use [KDL](https://kdl.dev) as the markup with Jinja2 syntax support.

 Why?
 Because KDL is much more readable than HTML.
 While looking through the KDL repository I found a example file that used KDL as an alternative of HTML.
-That was what give me the intial idea of using KDL as the markup with Jinja in Python for succint and maintainable template.
+That was what give me the initial idea of using KDL as the markup with Jinja in Python for succint and maintainable template.

-This packages doesn't do much, it extract the Jinja syntax from source files and then parses the KDL via kdl-rs which generates HTML.
+This packages doesn't do much, it extract the Jinja syntax from source files and then parses the KDL via kdl-rs which generates the HTML.
 The previously extracted Jinja syntax is restored and returned as valid HTML with Jinja syntax. i.e.

 ```kdl
 !DOCTYPE html